ppy/osu-wiki/wiki/Client/Release_stream/Lazer/File_storage/en.md

 On most Windows systems, osu!(lazer) will be able to import data from the stable version of the game without having to create a second copy of the data on disk.
 This is possible thanks to an operating system feature called *hard links*.

-A hard link is conceptually similar to a *shortcut* (also known as a *symbolic link*), in that it is a method that allows a user to have the same file available from multiple different places on their filesystem.
+A hard link is conceptually similar to a *shortcut* in that it is a method that allows a user to have the same file available from multiple different places on their filesystem.
 However, while shortcuts are just plain files that point to a different file (and therefore require additional space), hard links work one level deeper, at the level of the filesystem itself.

-In simpler terms, two hard-linked files are just two different names for the same piece of physical space on the hard drive.
-The same data is available through either of those names, which has several other implications:

-- If a file is edited using one of those names, then the other name will immediately see the same changes applied to it.
-- If a file is moved or deleted through one of those names, the other name is not affected at all.
-Compare this to shortcuts, where moving or deleting the original file breaks the shortcut, because there is now nothing to point to.

-After a migration has been completed using hard links, both the `Songs` folder in stable, and a `files` folder in lazer will contain the same beatmaps, but the files inside both will point to the same data on the disk.
-Deleting songs in one installation will not affect the other.
-Updating or editing beatmaps in one installation will also not affect the other, as long as osu! is used to make changes, rather than external applications.
+In simple terms, two hard-linked files are just two different names for the same piece of physical space on the hard drive.
+The same data is available through either of those names.
+This means that once the migration completes using hard links, both the `Songs` folder in stable, and the `files` folder in lazer will contain files which will point to shared underlying data on the disk.
+Deleting files from one installation will not affect the other.
+Updating or editing files in one installation will also not affect the other if osu! is used to make changes, rather than external applications.

-This method is the most efficient way of sharing the same files between lazer and stable installs, because it incurs no overhead on either end.
-However, because it is a filesystem-level feature, it requires that the hard-linked files reside on a common drive, and that the drive is formatted using NTFS.

 Note that if disk usage is checked using the `Properties` window in Explorer or any other similar method, it will appear that both the `Songs` directory and the `files` directory are consuming disk space, potentially misleading users to think that the data is stored twice.
 This is an artifact of file size accounting, and the actual underlying data is **not** duplicated.
 This can be verified by comparing the total amount of free space on the entire disk before and after the migration.

+As hard links are a filesystem-level feature, it is required that the hard-linked files reside on a common drive, and that the drive is formatted using NTFS.

 ### Via file copy